rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 `Postgres` may still spin up parallel workers if the query planner decides this is necessary.
 So I had to experiment with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` to prevent these types of crashes.

+ since I no longer needed to worry about -

+- Gluing databases together
+- Running out of memory - I'm looking at you `pandas`
+- Testing the system end-to-end - it's easy to switch out a single database with a "test" database

 ---
 <br>